-Observed mortality data for males and females from age 0 to an open interval 110+ from 31 selected European countries/regions, covering the period 1983 to 2018, are retrieved from the Human Mortality Database (HMD) \cite{HMD2024} using the \texttt{demography} package in R \cite{Hyn2023}.
-The countries/regions are selected to maximise data completeness while ensuring a common timeframe.
-The pre-pandemic period is chosen to avoid anomalies and uncertainties introduced by COVID-19, as forecast performance is known to be highly sensitive to data quality and stability.
-Zero values are imputed to ensure a fair comparison between the $\alpha$ and CLR transformations.
+Observed mortality data for males and females, from age 0 to the open interval 110+, are retrieved for 31 selected European countries/regions covering 1983-2018 from the Human Mortality Database (HMD) \cite{HMD2024} using the \texttt{demography} package in R \cite{Hyn2023}.
+These countries/regions are selected to maximise data completeness while ensuring a common timeframe.
+The pre-pandemic period is chosen to avoid anomalies and uncertainties caused by COVID-19, as forecast performance is sensitive to data quality and stability.

-Similar to the pipeline of Bergeron-Boucher et al. \cite{Bgr2017}, observed death counts $D_{x}$ for each country/region are first calculated based on observed mortality rates $M_{x}$ and exposure-to-risk estimates $E_{x}$.
-However, at older ages above 80, $M_{x}$ values often exhibit considerable random variation due to unboundedly high rates, smaller denominators in $E_{x}$ or measurement error \cite{Protocol2021, Bas2023}.
-To address this, the Kannisto model \cite{Tha1998} is applied to smooth mortality rates for ages 80 and above, separately for males and females \cite{Protocol2021}.
-The model uses a Poisson log-likelihood procedure, where a logistic curve better fits old-age mortality patterns compared to alternative models \cite{Protocol2021}.
+Following Bergeron-Boucher et al. \cite{Bgr2017}, observed death counts $D_{t,x}$ for each country/region are first calculated from mortality rates $m_{t,x}$ and the corresponding exposure-to-risk $E_{t,x}$.
+At older ages (80+), $m_{t,x}$ often exhibit considerable random variation due to unboundedly high rates, smaller denominators in $E_{t,x}$ or measurement error \cite{Protocol2021, Bas2023}.
+To address this, the Kannisto model \cite{Tha1998} is applied to smooth mortality rates for older ages, separately for males and females \cite{Protocol2021}.
+This Poisson log-likelihood approach fits a logistic curve to better capture old-age mortality patterns than alternative models \cite{Protocol2021}.
 As a result, zeros and missing values are eliminated at advanced ages.

-For ages below 80, zeros are present for some specific years in some countries/regions, which can lead to undefined results in the CLR transformation due to the nature of logarithm.
-A multiplicative replacement strategy \cite{Mar2003} is therefore applied to $D_{x}$ to impute zeros \cite{Bgr2017}.
-This non-parametric method is coherent with simplex operations and retains the covariance structure of non-zero components, ensuring minimal distortion to the overall mortality pattern \cite{Mar2003}, while enabling the application of log-ratio transformations by replacing zeros with small positive values.
-In this study, although the $\alpha$\nobreakdash-transformation can handle zeros, zero replacement is still necessary to ensure a fair comparison of its impact on forecast accuracy against the CLR transformation.
+For ages below 80, zeros occur in some countries/regions for specific years, which can lead to undefined results under the CLR transformation.
+A multiplicative replacement strategy that replaces zeros with small positive values \cite{Mar2003} is applied to impute zeros in $D_{t,x}$ \cite{Bgr2017}.
+This non-parametric method is coherent with simplex operations, preserves the covariance structure of non-zero components and minimally distorts the overall mortality pattern \cite{Mar2003}, while enabling log-ratio transformations.
+Although the $\alpha$\nobreakdash-transformation can handle zeros, replacement is applied for both transformations to ensure a fair comparison between them.